-On February 1, 2007, the Board of Directors approved a swap of \$57.54 million of 2000 Measure A Sales Tax revenues for anticipated future grant funding from the State Transportation Improvement Program (STIP).
-The swapped 2000 Measure A Sales Tax revenues would fund a number of non-Measure A transportation projects.
+Fund exchange payments are a tool utilized by the VTA Board of Directors, in its capacity as the Congestion Management Agency for Santa Clara County, to accelerate project delivery.
+On February 1, 2007, the Board of Directors approved an exchange of \$57.54 million of 2000 Measure A sales tax revenues for anticipated future grant funding from the State Transportation Improvement Program (STIP).
+The exchanged 2000 Measure A sales tax revenues would fund several non- Measure A transportation projects.
 In exchange, the anticipated future STIP funds would be used to pay the Measure A Program's obligation for the Capitol Expressway Light Rail Extension Project.
-To date, VTA has accessed \$42.88 million to build pedestrian, bus and bicycle facilities on Capitol Expressway, and to reconstruct and expand the Eastridge Transit Center.
+To date, VTA has accessed \$42.88 million to build pedestrian, bus, and bicycle facilities on Capitol Expressway, and to reconstruct and expand the Eastridge Transit Center.
 Approximately \$1.66 million lapsed back to the county share.